jacomyal/sigma.js/plugins/sigma.plugins.design/README.md

   * It will set the `color` of nodes and edges in function of a data property.
   * **by** (*string*): the accessor to the data property.
   * **scheme** (*string*): the accessor to the color scheme in the palette, using a dot notation.
-  * **bins** (*number*, default: `7`): optional, the number of buckets to group the quantiative values.
+  * **bins** (*number*, default: `7`): The number of buckets to group the quantiative values.
+It is required for a scheme on sequential data.
 We recommend to set this parameter between 3 and 9 ; the human eyes can hardly distinguish more than 9 colors at once.
+  * **set** (*number*): The number of items in a set of colors.
+It is required for a scheme on qualitative data where the scheme contains arrays indexed by array length.

 This is an example of styles for nodes and edges: